Conor Gallagher

-Conor John Gallagher (born 6 February 2000) is an English professional footballer who plays as a midfielder for club Atlético Madrid and the England national team.
+Conor John Gallagher (born 6 February 2000) is an English professional footballer who plays as a midfielder for club Tottenham Hotspur and the England national team.

 Beginning his career with Chelsea, Gallagher spent time on loan at EFL Championship clubs Charlton Athletic, Swansea City, and Premier League clubs West Bromwich Albion and Crystal Palace, between 2019 and 2022.
 At Crystal Palace, Gallagher was named the club's Player of the Year for the 2021–22 season.
 He subsequently made his first-team debut at Chelsea in the following campaign, spending two seasons with the first team before joining Atlético Madrid in 2024.
+He returned to England after 18 months, signing with Tottenham Hotspur in January 2026.

 After representing England at various youth levels, Gallagher made his debut for the senior national team in November 2021.
 He was a member of England's squad at both the 2022 FIFA World Cup and UEFA Euro 2024.

 Early and personal life

 Gallagher was born in Epsom, Surrey to Lee and Samantha Gallagher and is the youngest of their four sons.
 He grew up in Great Bookham and attended Howard of Effingham School.
 His older brothers, Jake, Josh and Dan, are footballers at non-League level.
 Gallagher's family are Chelsea fans, and he lived a ten-minute drive from their training ground in Stoke d'Abernon.

+In June 2026, Gallagher announced his engagement to Aine May.